1. Creating your first project

 Our section limits range from three on our Free plan to unlimited for Enterprise users.
 And these can be totally customized for each project.

-3. Adding review steps to create an approval workflow
+3. Adding reviewer groups to create an approval workflow

-When you create a project, “Review Step 1” will be there by default.
-You can then rename it and add extra review steps to suit your needs – and these can be different for every project.
+When you create a project, “Reviewer group 1” will be there by default.
+You can then rename it and add extra reviewer groups to suit your needs – and these can be different for every project.

 Here are a few examples for different use cases: